Skip to content

 First, it keeps the blast radius clear.
 The workspace decides which files the agent can reach.

 Second, it keeps the agent’s working environment focused.
-The agent class decides which tools, conventions, helper scripts, and plugins are even present.
+The role decides which tools, conventions, helper scripts, and plugins are even present.
 That matters because a giant all-in-one image creates noise.
 The model can inspect too many tools, too many conventions, and too much irrelevant context before it decides what to do.

 Imagine one company with a shared monorepo: